-I’ve been diagnosed with two anxiety disorder, social anxiety disorder and agoraphobia.
+I’ve been diagnosed with two anxiety disorders, social anxiety disorder and agoraphobia.
 If you’ve read my previous article about my anxiety disorders, you’ll already be familiar with a lot about them.
-But, I didn’t cover all their triggers and weirdness of my anxiety disorders, which I thought I’d do now.
+But, I didn’t cover all the triggers and weirdness of my anxiety disorders, which I thought I’d do now.

 As I pointed out in my previous article, my body developed a number of issues with the consumption of anything that would affect my homeostasis.
 I couldn’t use drugs anymore because weed would trigger a psychotic episode if I tried to smoke it.
 Even my drug of choice, ecstasy, would cause a psychotic episode if I took it twice in a night.